 While cartoony animation appears to operate under different rules from naturalistic movement, it’s ultimately all just the illusion of life.
 Spending time with cartoony animation will make you more comfortable moving back and forth along the spectrum from realistic to caricatured movement.
 With more tools to explore and play with movement, you’ll be able to find the essence of the moment, whether animating a wild take, realistic subtlety, or anything in between.

 Mark Oftedal is a character designer, animator, and animation instructor.
 He was an integral part of Pixar where he worked on Toy Story, A Bug’s Life and Toy Story 2.
-Mark was also a part of the award-winning short film, The Pumpkin of Nyefar, where he traveled to Thailand to co-direct.
-Mark has also co-founded the 3D software service provider DigitalFish Inc. who clients include DreamWorks Animator, Google and NASA.
+Mark was also a part of the award-winning short film, The Pumpkin of Nyefar, which he traveled to Thailand to co-direct.
+Mark has also co-founded the 3D software service provider DigitalFish Inc. whose clients include DreamWorks Animation, Google, and NASA.